John Deere 2355 Specs, Price & Review ❤️️

 The John Deere engine was in the JD 2355 utility tractor.
 It is a 3.9 L, 3,917 cm2, (239.0 cuin), four-cylinder diesel engine with natural aspiration.

-The cylinder bore is 4.17 inches and the piston stroke is 4.33 inches.
 The ratio of compression is 17.8:1.
 At 2,300–2,500 rpm, this engine put out power equal to 64.9 PS (47.7 kW; 64.0 HP).

 The John Deere 2355 comes with a fuel tank capacity of 84.0 liters (22.2 US gal.; 18.5 Imp. gal. ), differential hydraulic wet disc brakes, Roll-Gard ROPS, and Sound-Gard cabs (optional).